NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 and a sub-folder within "wrf" to hold the output of this simulation.
 The subfolder is named "20161006_00", which is the beginning date and time of the simulatition.
 The simulation script is called "run.sh".
-Similarly, a run folder named "metplus" must be created for the METPlus process to use.
+Similarly, a run folder named "metplus" must be created for the METplus process to use.
 The following commands create the empty folders and download the script and change its permissions so it can be run::